 Christine Fleming, freelance illustrator and the current Artist in Residence at BuzzHootRoar, recently launched her first class on Skillshare - Scientific Illustration: Conveying Information with Charm.
-Within just a few weeks, she was able to enroll over 200 students into her class using these 3 simple techniques that everyone can follow.
+Within just a few weeks, she was able to get over 200 students to watch her class using these 3 simple techniques that everyone can follow.
 Check them out and start promoting your class today!

 Spread the word on social media